ministryofjustice/opg-modernising-lpa/docs/architecture/dsl/README.md

 This should be updated as changes to the application occur and can be used to plan future iterations of the application structure.

+## Instructions

+- Run `make create-c4model`
+- Open a browser to [http://localhost:8080](http://localhost:8080)
+- Open the workspace.dsl file and edit
+- Every 2 seconds the website will check for updates and refresh if changes are detected
+- Export any changes as images into this directory before committing

 ## Diagrams

 ### Level 1 - System Context